rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 A map of address ids to Address objects, containing physical locations.
 An Address object has the following properties:

-- context: `String` (optional, default `other`).
-  Specifies the context of the address information.
-  The value MUST be either one of the following values, registered in a future RFC, or a vendor-specific value:
-  - `private` An address of a residence.
-  - `work` An address of a workplace.
-  - `billing` An address to be used for billing.
-  - `postal` An address to be used for delivering physical items.
-  - `other` An address not covered by the above categories.
-- label: `String` (optional).
-  A label describing the value in more detail.
 - fullAddress: `LocalizedString` (optional).
   The complete address, excluding type and label.
 This property is mainly useful to represent addresses of which the individual address components are unknown, or to provide localized representations.
 - street: `String` (optional).